Ishrakul-Tahmid/Farm_Hub/README.md

 ![Farmer Management](screenshots/farmer_management.png)
 *Farmer management interface showing registration and cow assignment*

+Who Can Access:
+- Admin: Full access
+- Agent: Can onboard farmers for assigned farms
+- Farmer: Can view their own profile

 #### Cow Management
 - Cows is assigned under Farmer
 - Can Record milk record of each cows
 - Can gets summary of the cows in a given date range

+Who Can Access:
+- Admin: Full access
+- Agent: Can manage cows for assigned farms
+- Farmer: Can register and manage their own cows

 ![Cow Records](screenshots/cow_records.png)
 *Interface showing cow details and milk production records*